 One of my resolutions was healthy eating.
 Healthy eating is a loose term, but I know what I expect from myself.
 I’m sure some of you have similar goals too, so I thought I’d share this great healthy banana waffle recipe.
 They are light, fluffy, and pretty darn healthy.
 It has plenty of fiber to fill you up and all the sweetness comes from bananas.
 Our whole family loved these!

-What are healthier options for waffle toppings?
+What are healthy options for waffle toppings?

 If you’re looking for more flavor but don’t want to use something sugary like maple syrup, you can add cinnamon, peanut butter, berries, banana slices, or even greek yogurt!
 There are so many options to make the waffles how you want them.

-How can I store waffles?
+How can I store banana waffles?

 Leftover waffles can be kept in an airtight container for 2-3 days in the fridge, or in the freezer for up to 3 months.
 Waffles can also be enjoyed hot or cold, so there are so many ways to eat your leftover waffles.

-Can I store waffle batter?
+Can I store banana waffle batter?